Not-Bay/Fortnite-Discord-RPC/README.md

 ```
 Log in to https://epicgames.com/activate?userCode=1A2B3C4 with the account to be used as a monitor.
 ```
-If your web browser doesn't open automically in that link do it manually.
-Then click `Confirm` button.
+Open that link in your browser and click on `Allow` or `Confirm`

-It is very important that you check that you **are not** logged in with your main account.
-You can use this button on the page to change your account:
+**It is very important that you check that you are not logged in with your main account.
+You can use this button on the page to change your account:**

 ![change account button](https://media.discordapp.net/attachments/838192486547324938/838195565614333973/device_code_changeacc.png)